psimakov/khan-exercises-wordpress/readme.txt

 = Where are the exercises hosted? =

 All exercise files, HTML, CSS and JavaScript are served from your WordPress installation.
 Khan Academy official website does not serve any files or receives any data from your site.

 = Where do the exercise results go? =

 Every time a visitor answers an exercise the results are sent to your WordPress installation and placed into `/wp-content/khan-exercises/audit.log` or a database.

 = What are the licensing terms for using Khan Exercise Framework and Khan Exercises in my blog? =

 The exercise framework is [MIT licensed](http://en.wikipedia.org/wiki/MIT_License).
 The exercises are protected under a [Creative Commons by-nc-sa license](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 == Who developed this plugin and why? ==

 This plugin was developed by [Pavel Simakov]( http://www.softwaresecretweapons.com/jspwiki/about) and uses a fork of Khan Academy Exercises Framework.
 Pavel currently works at Google as a lead engineer on [Google Course Builder](https://code.google.com/p/course-builder/) and other educational initiatives.
 He is also a founder of an adaptive education site [itestyou.com](http://www.itestyou.com).
 Engaging interactive activities are fundamental to effective learning.
 Khan Academy Exercises are great!
-Now it's also easy to create and use them everywhere.
+Now it's also easy to create and use them everywhere on the Web.

 == Screenshots ==